netlify-templates/victor-hugo/site/content/thoughts/spring-cloud-stream-and-spring-amqp.md

 # The bad

-Once we have everything set up, we encountered a problem when sending messages.
+Once we had everything set up, we encountered a problem when sending messages.
 A problem that couldn't be solved easily.
 No converter or configuration setting could help us.

 When you publish messages in a RabbitMQ exchange, you can define the message headers.